Akadeax/research-terrain-color-painter/README.md

 <br>
 <sub>*The texture applied to a piece of heightmap terrain generated in blender; heightmap is of [this](https://manticorp.github.io/unrealheightmap/#latitude/49.80963156356313/longitude/2.724609375/zoom/7/outputzoom/13/width/8129/height/8129) location, © <a href="https://www.mapzen.com/rights">Mapzen</a>,  <a href="https://openstreetmap.org/copyright">OpenStreetMap</a> , and <a href="https://www.mapzen.com/rights/#services-and-data-sources">others</a>.*</sub>

 So far so good.
-Let's get to actually generating texture we *want* to display.
+Let's get to actually generating textures we *want* to display.

 ### Texture Generation